Emergency Dentist — Waverly, IA

 Fast Help for Smiles in Need

 Dental emergencies are, by nature, sudden and unexpected.
-That’s why it’s a great reassurance to have a skilled and compassionate dentist like Dr. Jonathan Smiley in your corner during these trying times.
+That’s why it’s a great reassurance to have a skilled and compassionate emergency dentist in Waverly, IA like Dr. Jonathan Smiley in your corner during these trying times.
 If you or a loved one is suffering from a severe dental injury or pain, please don’t hesitate to contact Smiley Family Dentistry in Waverly, IA.
 In many cases, we’re able to see emergency patients on the same day as their initial call, and in the meantime, we provide guidance for managing your situation.

 - Dental Insurance Accepted

-What Constitutes a Dental Emergency?
+What to Do in a Dental Emergency

 How to Prevent Dental Emergencies

 While many emergencies happen because of circumstances or accidents that can’t be avoided, there are some tips that patients of all ages can take to heart when protecting their smiles.
 Here are some steps you can take to save yourself discomfort, time, and money!

 Even if you don’t think anything is going on with your smile, this doesn’t mean that you should be skipping out on your regular dental visits.
 Tooth decay and oral infections can easily develop, and you may not even notice them right away.
 It is typically recommended that you see your dentist every six months for regular cleanings and checkups.
 This way, your hygiene can clear away plaque and tartar, and your dentist can keep an eye out for issues so they can be treated early on.